nicolelaine/nicolesiggins.com/content/misc/making-this-hugo-site/index.md

 You'll also want to create a .gitignore file at the root of your project.
 If you're not sure how to get started, [this website](https://www.toptal.com/developers/gitignore) can help.
 You can add your operating system, any frameworks you are using, as well as your IDE.

-To deploy on Github, you'll need to create a deploy.yml file in side of .github/workflows, which should sit in the root of your project.
+To deploy on Github, you'll need to create a deploy.yml file inside of .github/workflows, which should sit in the root of your project.

 Here is the workflow I decided upon: